Kingdom Chromista, Phylum Ochrophyta

 Gyrosigma have a raphe running down the centre of each valve and chloroplasts running along both sides.
 The ends are curved towards opposite sides, making them slightly s-shaped.

-Greek kokkos, berry, naus or nēes, ship
+Greek kokkos, grain, naus or nēes, ship

 Cocconeis are oval with a peculiar C-shaped chloroplast.
 The top valve is slightly dome-shaped, while the other is flat with a raphe and commonly attaches to other algae or plants.